Exhibitions

 Both of the permanent exhibitions can be fully explored in English and Russian.
 Translations to Finnish, Latvian, German and French are provided on text screens at the "Encounters".
 Please ask for a language card at the information desk.
 See the video for instructions below.

 Exhibitions change yearly in the Temporary Exhibitions Halls.
 The doors to the glimmer and gloom of Estonian urban life after dark (the exhibition titled "Who Claims the Night?") is opened at the ENM gallery and surrounding areas until February 24, 2025.
-Our biggest temporay exhibition hall will host from November 2 the solo exhibition of Ryoji Ikeda, a world-renowned Japanese composer and artist.The exhibition "Surrealism 100.
+Our biggest temporay exhibition hall hosts from November 2 the solo exhibition of Ryoji Ikeda, a world-renowned Japanese composer and artist.The exhibition "Surrealism 100.
 Prague, Tartu, and Other Stories..." was opened here until 8 September.

 People, civic associations, and groups that are not involved in museum work or exhibition curating on a daily basis can put together and display their exhibitions in the Do It Yourself hall, which is located in the permanent exhibition "Encounters".
 Every year, we have a competition to gather ideas, and the 2025 competition will be book-themed.